Lakewood, Edmonton

 Lakewood is a community comprising three neighbourhoods within the west-central portion of Mill Woods in the City of Edmonton, Alberta, Canada.
 Neighbourhoods within the community include Kameyosek, Meyonohk and Tipaskan.

-The community is represented by the Lakewood Community League, established in 1978, which maintains a community hall located at Lakewood Road East and 31 Avenue.
+The community is represented by the Lakewood Community League, established in 1978, which maintains a community hall at Lakewood Road East and 31 Avenue.

 Lakewood Transit Centre

-The Lakewood Transit Centre, opened in 1982, is located at the South-West side of the neighborhood on Mill Woods Road and 28 avenue.
-There are no amenities available at this transit centre (no park & ride, drop off areas, washrooms, vending machines, etc...).
+The Lakewood Transit Centre, opened in 1982, is at the southwest side of the neighbourhood on Mill Woods Road and 28 Avenue.
+There are no amenities available at this transit centre (no park and ride, drop-off areas, washrooms, vending machines, etc.).

-Approximately $1.4 million in upgrades to the transit centre were completed in 2017 with $689 thousand in funding provided by the federal government and $344.5 thousand in funding provided by the provincial government.
+Approximately $1.4 million in upgrades to the transit centre were completed in 2017 with $689,000 in funding provided by the federal government and $344,500 in funding provided by the provincial government.

-Following the April 25, 2021 bus network redesign, it is no longer indicated as a transit centre on ETS maps.
+Following the bus network redesign of April 25, 2021, it is no longer indicated as a transit centre on ETS maps.
 It is, however, still served by ETS bus routes.
 The following bus routes serve the transit centre: